This post may contain affiliate links from which i can earn a commission

 Cut off your caffeine and sugar intake after 12 pm

 Whole foods like fruits and veggies are fine, it’s the “added” sugar we’re minimizing.
 Yes, this includes your beloved chai latte.
 Both caffeine and added sugar can keep your mind more active than you need it to be in the evening.
-Check out the chai latte in this post for a luxurious caffeine-free drink that won’t keep you up at night.
+This caffeine free chai latte iis a delicious luxurious caffeine-free drink that won’t keep you up at night.

 Have a relaxing bedtime routine